node-organic/angelscripts-install-as-daemon/README.md

 ## Testing

-Organelle doesn't have a test section.
-Why ?

-Simulation of vps is really a tough task and for us is wasting of time.

-If you project requires 100% test coverage you're more than welcome to fork this repo.
+PRs are more than welcome :smile:

 ## Contributing

 We :hearts: contribution.
-Please follow these simple rules:

-- Update the `README.md` with details of changes.
-This includes new environment variables, useful file locations and parameters.
-- Have fun :fire::dizzy:
+Just send PRs with nice descriptions :fire::dizzy::smile: